 The On-line language documentation for Biak (Austronesian) project ran from 2009 to 2010.
 A collaboration between Oxford's Faculty of Linguistics, Philology, and Phonetics, the University of Cenderawasih and the University of Negeri Papua, it resulted in in the first web-accessible repository of transcribed and linguistically analysed text of Biak, an endangered Austronesian language.
 The database is one of the first, not just for a lesser studied Austronesian language, but for any lesser studied language.
 Recording and preserving a comprehensive range of primary language data is a vital component of linguists' response to the threat of extinction of more than half of the world's languages.
 From 2010 to 2011, they were funded by the Leverhulme Trust to document the Austronesian language Dusner, a language with only three fluent speakers.

-There are over 600 students from South East Asia studying at Oxford.
-Nearly half are undergraduates, whilst about 20% are postgraduate taught students and about 30% are postgraduate research students.
-Just under 40% are studying in Social Sciences, while nearly a third are Mathematical, Physical and Life Sciences students.
+There are over 630 students from South East Asia studying at Oxford.
+Just over 40% are undergraduates, whilst about 25% are postgraduate taught students and about 30% are postgraduate research students.
+Around 40% are studying in Social Sciences, while nearly a third are Mathematical, Physical and Life Sciences students.

 A number of scholarships are available exclusively to students from South East Asia, including: from the Agency for Science, Technology and Research for Singaporean students; the Lee Kuan Yew Scholarships for Singaporean citizens studying a postgraduate course; from the Singapore Ministry of Defence for Singaporean students who wish to enter the military upon graduation; from the Singapore Public Service Commission; and from the Tan Kah Kee Foundation for Singaporean citizens pursuing a full-time PhD or Master's degree.
 In addition to these, the Asian Studies Centre administers the Wai Seng Senior Research Scholarship which provides two years of support for a DPhil student working in the field of Asia-Pacific studies.